Little Orphant Annie: Inspiration

-Riley had previously presented a fictionalized version of Mary Alice Smith in his short story "Where Is Mary Alice Smith?," published in The Indianapolis Journal of 30 September 1882.
+Before writing the poem, Riley had previously presented a fictionalized version of Mary Alice Smith in his short story "Where Is Mary Alice Smith?", published in The Indianapolis Journal of 30 September 1882.
 In it, Mary Alice arrives at her benefactor family's home and wastes no time before telling the children a grisly story of murder by decapitation and then later introduces them to her soldier friend Dave who is soon killed upon going off to war.
 The plot of this short story was heavily incorporated into the 1918 movie adaptation as well as Johnny Gruelle's 1921 storybook.

+Publication

+The poem was first published in the Indianapolis Journal on November 15, 1885, under the title "The Elf Child".
 Both "The Elf Child" and "Where Is Mary Alice Smith?" were printed in book form for the first time in 1885 in The Boss Girl.

 "The Elf Child" kept its original title in its first two printings, but Riley decided to change its title to "Little Orphant Allie" in an 1889 printing.
 The printing house incorrectly cast the typeset during the printing, unintentionally renaming the poem to "Little Orphant Annie".
 Riley at first contacted the printing house to have the error corrected, but decided to keep the misprint because of the poem's growing popularity.

 When reprinted in The Orphant Annie Book in 1908, the poem was given an additional, introductory verse ("Little Orphant Annie she knows riddles, rhymes and things! ...").

-During the 1910s and 1920s, the title became the inspiration for the names of Little Orphan Annie and the Raggedy Ann doll, created by fellow Indiana native Johnny Gruelle.
 The rhyme's popularity led its to being reprinted many times.
 It was later compiled with a number of other children's poems in an illustrated book and sold.

-The verses of the poem detail the scary stories told by Annie when her housework was done, repeating the phrase "An' the Gobble-uns 'at gits you ef you don't watch out!"
-It was popular among children, and many of the letters Whitcomb received from children commented on the poem.
-It remains a favorite among children in Indiana and is often associated with Halloween celebrations.